cne1x/sfcs/README.md

 #### Visual examples of delivered query ranges

-Given a bounding box that surrounds Charlotesville, VA, three simple 2D curves -- rectilinear, Z-order, and Hilbert -- were all asked to identify their index ranges that would cover the entire query.
+Given a bounding box that surrounds Charlotesville, VA, three simple 2D curves -- row-major, Z-order, and Hilbert -- were all asked to identify their index ranges that would cover the entire query.
 Each contiguous index range is drawn separately, with the color roughly proportional to how many cells are contained in the contiguous range.